slang25/SvgToVectorDrawableConverter/README.md

 If you are using Sketch, select the path, right to the *Fills* property title there is settings icon, click it and choose *Non-Zero* option.
 To reverse the path direction apply *Layer* → *Paths* → *Reverse Order* command from the main menu.

-### BetterVectorDrawable library
-[This library](https://github.com/a-student/BetterVectorDrawable) gives you ability to use vector drawables on Android 4.0+

-BetterVectorDrawable supports **fillType** attribute in the vector drawable XML (analogue of SVG’s fill-rule).
+### Converting for Android 7.0
+This option does not fit all, because it requires setting `minSdkVersion` to 24 at least (Android 7.0 or later) in ‘build.gradle’.
-To produce vector drawables for this lib, append to the converter command the `--lib BetterVectorDrawable` argument like
+To produce vector drawables for Android 7.0, append to the converter command the `--lib ApiLevel24` argument like
 ```
-svg2vd.exe -i * --lib BetterVectorDrawable
+svg2vd.exe -i * --lib ApiLevel24
 ```
-This command creates vector drawables containing additional attributes that are understandable by the lib.
+This command creates vector drawables containing additional attributes that are understandable by Android 7.0+.

 ## Issues
 If you have any problems with the converter, please create an issue on GitHub (https://github.com/a-student/SvgToVectorDrawableConverter/issues/new),